wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/how-to-install-a-node.md

 The easiest way to run Waves node on `macOS`, `Windows` or `Linux` machine is by means of Waves Docker container.
 You install the Docker app and then use console commands to run the node or change the node settings.
 For details, see [Deploy Node in Docker](/en/waves-node/waves-node-in-docker) article.

-### Jar or Deb Package
+### JAR or DEB Package

-The other way is to [download the latest version](https://github.com/wavesplatform/Waves/releases) of `.jar` or `.deb` package (depending on your OS) and the required `.conf` configuration file to your machine and run the app with console commands.
+The other way is to [download the latest version](https://github.com/wavesplatform/Waves/releases) of JAR or DEB package (depending on your OS) and the required `.conf` configuration file to your machine and run the app with console commands.

 More specific steps depend on your operating system: